What Repentance Means

 It is eternal life, the nature of God, and he can’t get this by any effort of his own.

-He may give up some of the habits that he has learned, but that does not save him.
+They may give up some of the habits that they have learned, but that does not save them.

 Let us go back and notice it once more.